 - Tier four – $990/month for up to 3,000 participants.

-The thing I find really strange about they way they structure their pricing is, once you need to go over 100 participants, they don’t give an option for a plan lower then 500 participants.
+The thing I find really strange about the way they structure their pricing is, once you need to go over 100 participants, they don’t give an option for a plan lower than 500 participants.

 If you have 101 participants, forget about it, you’re now paying 3.5x the initial price.

 How easy is it to get clients set up on Zoom?